How To Clean An Electric Scooter – Avoid Damage And Shine It With This Complete 19-Step Checklist

 How often should you clean your scooter?

-The best practice is to clean your scooter either once a week, or as soon as it needs to get cleaned.
+You should clean your scooter either once a week, or as soon as it needs to get cleaned.

 Naturally, if you don’t ride don’t scooter that much, you don’t need to clean it as often.
 It’s still a good idea to check up on it every once in a while, even if you don’t ride it at all.